Krazete/bookmarklets/README.md

 These bookmarklets are specifically for YouTube.
 They're written for desktop, but they should work on the mobile website too.

 Many of these are more useful with a userscript manager like TamperMonkey.
+Use the full script in these cases.

 ## [YTEngagement.js](https://raw.githubusercontent.com/Krazete/bookmarklets/master/min/ytengagement.min.js)